AMSP-04/NETN-LOG/NETN-LOG.md

 **Figure: Logistics Services Interaction Classes**

-The interactions defined for the Logistics Service Pattern are extended by subclassing to provide more detail information required for specific logistics services.
+The interactions defined for the Logistics Service Pattern are extended by subclassing to provide more detailed information required for specific logistics services.

 <img src="./images/log_scp_phases.svg" width="1000px"/>